PW-Sat, a student Cubesat project, has just been delivered to ESTEC in the Netherlands. This is an important step towards the launch of this mission.

 PW-Sat was selected by the European Space Agency to be launched aboard the new European small-size rocket (Vega) together with eight other small CubeSats.
-After some delays, the Vega rocket will most likely launch for the first time in January 2012.
+After some delays, it is probable that Vega rocket will launch for the first time in January 2012.
 PW-Sat will be launched on this maiden flight.

 In order to secure the place on the first Vega rocket, the flight model of PW-Sat had to be assembled in the first week of October 2011.
-Later a short set of tests (vibrations, functional tests and vacuum-thermal checks) was done, after which the satellite was sent to ESTEC in the Netherlands.
+Later a short set of tests (vibrations, functional tests and vacuum-thermal checks) were done, after which the satellite was sent to ESTEC in Netherlands.
+On the 18th of October 2011, the PW-Sat ha sreached ESTEC as the first delivered Cubesat, where it will undergo a series of additional tests.